thexyberguy/sec-ops/README.md

 ## Your task

-As a secops engineer at wafi ,  you are presented with the web application and repository.

-Perform a vulnerability assessment of a provided web application and  repositoy.
+As a SecOps Engineer at WAFI, you will be responsible for conducting a thorough vulnerability assessment of a web application, infrastructure and its associated repository.

-provide a detailed report of the findings.
-The report should include a list of vulnerabilities discovered, the risk level of each vulnerability, and recommendations for remediation
+ Your task is to identify and provide a report on  any security weaknesses present in the application and repository at large.
+This report should include a list of vulnerabilities discovered, an assessment of the risk level for each vulnerability, and recommendations for remediation.